Mastering the Star Tile Quilt: A Guide to the Disappearing Hourglass Block

 - 2 min read

-So here I’ll show you how to sew the classic Disappearing Hourglass quilt block in two different ways.
+In this post, I’ll show you how to sew the classic Disappearing Hourglass quilt block in two different ways.
 With just a few clever cuts and rearrangements, you can transform a basic block into two stunning star variations.
 These blocks form the heart of the Star Tile Quilt, so once you’ve mastered them, you’ll be all set to dive into the full pattern when it’s released.

-Because these blocks are cut and sewn on the bias, the fabric edges can stretch more easily than straight-grain pieces.
-To help keep things neat, handle your blocks gently and avoid pulling or tugging as you sew.
-Press your seams by lifting and setting the iron down, rather than dragging it across the fabric, and consider using a little spray starch or pressing spray to add stability.
+Press your seams by lifting and setting the iron down, rather than dragging it across the fabric.
+This method helps maintain the integrity of your blocks.
+Additionally, consider using a little spray starch or pressing spray to add stability.
 Taking these small steps will make a big difference in keeping your blocks crisp and accurate!

-For each block you'll need -
+For each block you'll need:

 7" white square